-Title Description Justification Work Shift Protocol Superintendent To be on hand and provide assistance and oversight.
-To be on hand and provide assistance and oversight.
-To be on hand and provide assistance and oversight.
+Title Description Description Justification Protocol Superintendent Oversight, support and management of the functions performed by employees in the superintendent's office, the business office, and the human resources office to ensure that regular business operations and services continue as necessary and/or mandated.
 To be on hand and provide assistance and oversight.
 Flexible Avoid extended period of contact.
 Business Manager In a very similar manner to the Superintendent, to provide ongoing oversight, support and management of business office, cafeteria, transportation, and custodial office as appropriate.
 To be on hand and provide assistance and oversight.
 Flexible Avoid extended period of contact.
 Facilities Services Continues to upkeep the campus during remote work and learning and ensures that all buildings and grounds are properly maintained, regularly cleaned, and disinfected as necessary to ensure the safety of school community members.
 Ongoing Flexible Transportation Ensure meals are delivered to students.
 As needed, to be evaluated weekly.
 Flexible Food Service Ensure that food can be provided to students.
 As needed, to be evaluated weekly.
 Flexible

 Communications Use of website and text based platforms.
 As needed, to be evaluated weekly.
 Flexible Technology Provides hardware and software for staff and students to facilitate continued education in remote learning environments necessary for continuity of instruction and education.
-Also responsible for troubleshooting technical issues that may arise during the distance learning process, the offering of best practices in communication to ensure that students are able to access curricular materials, and for helping staff members disseminate information related to both academic and social-emotional education.
+Also responsible for troubleshooting technical issues that may arise during the distance learning process, the offering of best practices in communication to ensure that students are able to access curricular materials, and for helping staff members disseminate information related to both academic and social- emotional education.
 As needed, to be evaluated weekly.
 Flexible Instructional Programs The Principal will work in conjunction with the instructional staff to ensure a continuation of instruction as deemed appropriate.
 As needed, to be evaluated weekly.
 Flexible